 My advice?
 Direct your hard-earned money towards another device that offers the same functionality as an iPad, but with added benefits.

-If you are a regular traveler, invest in an iPhone 6s Plus: the 5.5-inch screen is a good size for any needs you might have in your trip — checking e-mail, browsing Google Maps, FaceTime, even reading a guidebook — and is much easier to carry and conceal.
+If you are a regular traveler, invest in an iPhone: the 6.1-inch screen is a good size for any needs you might have in your trip — checking e-mail, browsing Google Maps, FaceTime, even reading a guidebook — and is much easier to carry and conceal.

-Whichever you decide, you will not be disappointed.
-Apple devices make excellent travel companions — the iPad just happens to not be the best one there is.
+Whichever you decide, you won’t be disappointed.
+Apple devices make excellent travel companions: the iPad just isn’t really one of them.

 Do you own an iPad?
 Would you travel with one?